tearingItUp786/chatgpt-tui/README.md

-# ChatGPT tui
+# NEKOT tui README

-A terminal util for chatting with LLMs
+A terminal util for chatting with LLMs.
+Shout out to BalanceBalls for the name!

 ## Features
  * **Support for OpenAI compatible APIs** (ChatGPT, Mistral, Ollama, LMStudio, and more)